dapr/quickstarts/conversation/java/sdk/README.md

 The terminal console output should look similar to this, where:

-- The app sends an input `Hello How are you?
-This is the my number 672-123-4567` to the `echo` Component mock LLM.
+- The app sends an input `What is Dapr?` to the `echo` Component mock LLM.
-- The mock LLM echoes `Hello How are you?
-This is the my number <ISBN>`.
+- The mock LLM echoes `What is Dapr?`.

 ```text
 == APP - conversation-component == Sending the following input to LLM: Hello How are you?
 This is the my number 672-123-4567